veeto

 • Requires state emergency officials to conduct disaster simulation exercises every two years with key agencies.

-• Mandates annual emergency preparedness training in vulnerable communities with local response teams.
+• Mandates annual disaster preparedness training in vulnerable communities across California.

 Summary